 - We cover the same ground in one day, rather than two.
 This saves you time and money.
 We tell you what you need to know, not everything.

 A practical attorney from Michalsons.
 We will ensure the attorney is the best person to present the course depending on the type of course, the date, the specific issues and the attendees.
 For example, John Giles often presents on this topic.
 John is a trusted independent legal adviser, who is a practising attorney.
-He is currently helping many organisations govern IT, address IT legal risks, and comply with IT laws, rules, codes and standards.
-He has also presented over 20 times on the topic.
-He has 16 years of practical experience applying his knowledge to organisations to help them grow and avoid legal problems, difficulties, and disputes.
+He helps many organisations govern IT, address IT legal risks, and comply with IT laws, rules, codes and standards.
+He has presented on the topic many times.
+He has over 20 years of practical experience applying his knowledge to organisations to help them grow and avoid legal problems, difficulties, and disputes.
 He was one of the people who drafted the IT Governance chapter of King III™.

 We provide this IT GRC course in different formats.
 Public and private sessions can last for anything from 45 minutes, half a day or a full day.
-We also provide eCourses that can be done via the Internet at your convenience.
 We welcome enquiries for more information and details.